julyfun/typst-internship-report/main.typ

 - A general purpose IK solver with customizable loss function terms.
   - Easily design loss terms for different tasks and arms!
-- To handle bound constraints and for convergence efficiency, We optimize the loss function using L-BFGS-B method.
+- To handle bound constraints and for convergence efficiency, We optimize the loss function using BFGS method.

 #let cap3 = "Online interpolation - Fast and smooth movement"